Relieve Your Acid Reflux, Pt 1 (4:18)

-When a patient comes into my office complaining of a lump-like sensation in their throat, they are typically very worried.
+When a patient comes into my office complaining "I feel a lump in my throat," they are typically very worried.
 The patient will generally point to the middle of their neck usually just below the Adam’s apple.
-The medical term for a lump-like sensation in the throat is a “globus” sensation, like you have a world globe stuck in the back of your throat.
+The medical term for a lumplike sensation in the throat is a “globus” sensation, like you have a globe of the Earth stuck in the back of your throat.
 Often this lump has been there a while and seems to be getting worse.
 It may be felt every time you swallow or even every time you talk.
 What is going on?
 Could this be a sign of throat cancer?

-What’s typically going on is that there is some type of vocal cord tissue swelling.
+What’s typically going on is that the lump in your throat is a result of some type of vocal cord tissue swelling.
 The vocal cords have a front part (the Adam’s apple) and a back part (sitting on or near the spine).
-The area between the back of the vocal cords and where the spine exists is normally very tight, so even the slightest bit of swelling in this region can result in a sensation of fullness or like something is sitting in the throat.
+The area between the back of the vocal cords and where the spine exists is normally very tight, so even the slightest bit of swelling in this region can result in a sensation of fullness or like something is sitting in the throat--causing the lump in throat feeling.
 Another fact about this area (also known as the posterior larynx) is that it sits right above the entrance to the esophagus.
 The esophagus is a long thin muscular tube that connects the throat to the stomach.